World stocks mark time ahead of U.S. data, earnings

 Markets have fully priced in a 25-basis point cut by the Fed at its meeting at the end of this month.

-In fixed income markets, the yield on benchmark 10-year Treasury notes <US10YT=RR> turned higher to 2.0973% while the two-year yield <US2YT=RR>, closely watched as a gauge of traders' expectations for Fed fund rates, rose to 1.8416%.
+In fixed income markets, the yield on benchmark 10-year Treasury notes turned higher to 2.0973% while the two-year yield, closely watched as a gauge of traders' expectations for Fed fund rates, rose to 1.8416%.

 A survey from Germany's ZEW institute later on Tuesday is expected to show the mood among investors in the bloc's largest economy worsened in July after a plunge in June.